hpctalk/DVD-Decentralized-Vector-Database/README.md

 **emulator_query.py:** The Emulator should be called for querying the vector data

 ### Running the MPI Program
-Start the VDB service: Ensure your VDB (DVD) service is running and accessible.
+Start the VDB service: Ensure your DVD service is running and accessible.

 **Add vector object:** mpiexec -n <number_of_nodes> python emulator.py, Here `number_of_nodes` indicates the size of the blockchain network.

 **Query vector object:** mpiexec -n <number_of_nodes> python emulator_query.py

+## Docker Quick Start
+**Create Dockerfile:**
+Create a Dockerfile to set up the necessary environment for your application.

+Use an official Python runtime as a parent image: FROM python:3.8-slim

+Set the working directory in the container: WORKDIR /app

+Install required system packages and MPI:  RUN apt-get update && \
+    apt-get install -y build-essential openmpi-bin openmpi-common libopenmpi-dev

+Install required Python packages:  RUN pip install numpy requests mpi4py weaviate

+Copy the current directory contents into the container at /app:  COPY . /app

+Make ports available to the world outside this container:  EXPOSE 8080

+Define environment variable:  ENV NAME World

+Run the command on container startup:  CMD ["mpiexec", "-n", "4", "python", "emulator.py"]

+**Create Docker Compose File:**
+To manage multiple Docker containers for different services, create a docker-compose.yml file

+**Prepare the Project Directory:**
+Ensure your project directory has the necessary files:

+Dockerfile
+docker-compose.yml
+emulator.py
+emulator_query.py
+proof_of_vector_embedding.py
+requirements.txt (optional, for additional Python dependencies)

+**Build and Run the Docker Containers:**
+Open a terminal, navigate to your project directory, and execute the following commands.

+Build the Docker image: docker-compose build

+Run the Docker containers: docker-compose up

+**Running the MPI Program**
+Add Vector Object:  docker-compose run dvd mpiexec -n <number_of_nodes> python emulator.py

+Query Vector Object: docker-compose run dvd_query mpiexec -n <number_of_nodes> python emulator_query.py

+Replace <number_of_nodes> with the desired number of MPI nodes.

 ### Verification
-VDB Interface: Check the VDB interface at http://localhost:8080 to ensure the data is being added.
+VDB Interface: Check the DVD interface at http://localhost:8080 to ensure the data is being added.
 Results: Verify the results from the MPI processes and the data in the VDB

 ### Notes: